yrepik/rapinese/readme.md

 * Grunt CLI

 ## Installation
-Copy .env_example file as .env and edit the values for the configuration variables.
+Copy `.env_example` file as `.env` and edit the values for the configuration variables.

+Then:
     $ composer install
     $ npm install
     $ grunt install